freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Implementation

 \section{Implementation}

-The \freud\ package is entirely object-oriented, with two core sets of C++ classes: the \texttt{Box} classes, which encapsulate all logic associated with periodicity in arbitrary triclinic boxes (boxes with 3 independent basis vectors); and the \nq\ classes, which define a consistent \gls{api} for efficiently finding, storing, and iterating over nearest neighbors.
-Sets of nearest neighbors can be efficiently found using two methods, cell lists \cite{Allen1987} or a \gls{bvh} method adapted from HOOMD-blue \cite{Anderson2008d,Glaser2015g,Anderson2016b}.
-The \nlist\ class is a lightweight storage mechanism for \nq\ results that accelerates performing multiple analyses on the same query result.
+The \freud\ package is entirely object-oriented, with two core C++ classes: the \texttt{Box} class, which encapsulates all logic associated with periodicity in arbitrary triclinic boxes (boxes with 3 linearly independent basis vectors); and the \nq\ class, which facilitates efficiently finding, storing, and iterating over nearest neighbors.
+In keeping with the Python ethos, box objects in \freud\ may be constructed from a variety of inputs.
+Any method in \freud\ that accepts a box object also accepts a number of objects that can be interpreted as a box, such as a $3\times 3$ NumPy array of box vectors or a list of three numbers representing the edge lengths of an orthorhombic box.
+There are two subclasses of \nq\ in \freud\ that each implement different neighbor search algorithms: one implements a \gls{bvh} \cite{Anderson2016b}, while the other implements a cell list \cite{Allen1987}.
+The \nlist\ class is a lightweight storage mechanism for \nq\ results that accelerates performing multiple analyses on the same set of neighbor pairs.